 4. Wax Begonia

 Wax Begonia is a common bedding plant used in garden landscaping.
-It boasts fuzzy or waxy stems with ever-blooming flowers in a shade of pink, red, or white.

-The small leafed Begonia can easily be plucked right off the ground by deer.
+The small-leafed Begonia can easily be plucked right off the ground by deer.

 5. Sweet Alyssum